ananthakumaran/tide/README.md

             (flycheck-mode t)
             (setq flycheck-check-syntax-automatically '(save mode-enabled))
             (eldoc-mode t)
-            ;; company is an optional dependency. you have to ;; install it separately via package-install
+            ;; company is an optional dependency.
+You have to ;; install it separately via package-install
             (company-mode-on)))